lubrandt/Kotlin-MPP/README.md

 * Sometimes you need to write your own wrapper for npm packages

-* Communicating between browser & server was rather complex.
+* Communicating between a browser & server was rather complex.
 (Propably caused due to inexperience)

 ### jvm